zebrunner/python-agent-robot/README.md

  would be marked as passed.

 If the required configurations are not provided, there is a warning displayed in logs with the problem description and the names of options which need to be specified.
-Parameter names are case insensitive and can be written in upper and lower registers.
+Parameter names are case-insensitive and can be written in upper and lower registers.

 <!-- groups:end -->